 Francisco began singing at an early age when his great aunt, a voice coach who founded the Philippine Concert Choir, taught him his first solo.
 He sang in school and church choirs as a boy soprano.
 He received formal instruction in piano and classical voice.
 Informed by an exceptionally musical family, he is adept at many genres of music ranging from sacred to doo wop.
 Other vocal coaching included madrigal and barbershop.
 For more than 21 years, he sang and styled songs with Nuance, an a cappella ensemble.
 He was a featured tenor soloist of the Lesbian and Gay Chorus of Washington DC.

+On radio, he performed in a live broadcast dramatic series on DZRH, a well-known station in the Philippines.
 He also crafted short stories and poetry attaining public recognitions for declamatory and oratorical speech including a national award in extemporaneous storytelling from the Children's Museum and Library, Inc. He wrote and directed a play that won a national competition sponsored by the De La Salle University.

 “I will become brilliant, pure light.
 It is inevitable.
 What determines my brilliance is how much love I give.
 What determines my purity is how much love I receive.” —Russwin Francisco